-We realize that divorce is never easy.
-There are many decisions to worry about, including what to do with the home.
-There are generally two choices when it comes to the house - it can be sold and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties would be wise to commission an appraisal of the joint real estate.
+Divorce settlements involve many decisions, including "Who gets the house".
+There are generally two alternatives when it comes to real estate - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties should commission an appraisal of the residence.

-Contact us Weaver Appraisal Group can help if you need an appraisal dealing with a divorce or other division of assets.
+Contact us Weaver Appraisal Group is at your service if you need an appraisal related to a divorce or other division of assets.

-When the reason for an appraisal is the division of assets, it needs a well-supported, authoritative report that will hold up to a judge.
-When you order an appraisal from Weaver Appraisal Group, you are assured the best in service with professional courtesy and top notch analysis.
-Through experience and education, we've learned how to provide for the delicate needs of a divorce situation.
+An appraisal for the purpose of assent division requires a well-established, authoritative report that will hold up to a judge.
+When you order an appraisal from Weaver Appraisal Group, you are assured the best in service with courtesy and well-supported conclusions.
+Through experience and education, we've learned how to handle the prickly needs of a divorce situation.

-Attorneys in NC as well as accountants depend on our values when figuring out what the real property is worth for estates, divorces, or other disputes where it is relevant.
-We have a great deal of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
-We submit appraisal reports for courts or various agencies that meet or exceed their requirements.
+NC attorneys and accountants rely on our opinions when figuring out what the real property is worth for estates, divorces, or other disputes where it is crucial.
+We have a great deal of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
+We provide appraisal reports that meet the requirements of the courts and various agencies.

-For attorneys handling a divorce, your case's material facts typically necessitates an appraisal to establish fair market value for the residential real estate involved.
-A great deal of the time the divorce date can be different from the date you purchased the appraisal.
-We're comfortable with the procedures and what is vital to complete a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
-We perform a reasonable number of divorce appraisals and we understand that they need to be handled with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, resulting in the utmost discretion.
+As an attorney handling a divorce, your case's evidence typically necessitates an appraisal to establish fair market value for the residential real estate involved.
+A lot of the time the divorce date differs from the date you ordered the appraisal.
+We're accustomed to the processes and what is essential to do a retroactive appraisal with an effective date and Fair Market Value estimate corresponding to the date of divorce.
+We handle many divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, resulting in the utmost discretion.